How to Shop for a Packaged Tour

 Pay attention to the details – they matter!
 If the tour involves a flight, does the price include the air or is it based on land only?
 Are you visiting a destination during peak season?
 Know that it will cost more than touring in the shoulder season.

-Tours in Canada bonus: To make your vacation stress-free from the start, we include our Connections Program and will make arrangements to get you to the closest pick-up point.
+BONUS: To make your vacation stress-free from the start, we include our Connections Program and will make arrangements to get you to the closest pick-up point.

 HOTELS